m-ashry-eg/SAA-C03/notes/README.md

     - **VPC Endpoints**: Access Points can be associated with Virtual private Cloud (VPC) endpoints, allowing access to S3 resources without traversing the public internet.

-    - **VPC Endpoints**: You can attach an access policy to an Access Point to control which VPCs or VPC endpoints can use the Access Point.
+    - **Access Policy**: You can attach an Access Policy to an Access Point to control which VPCs or VPC endpoints can use the Access Point.

   - ##### Use Cases